 What to do when an airline, ferry, travel agent/operator goes bust?
 That can very much depend on the type of holiday you booked, how you booked it, and what redress options you have.
 In all situations, it’s important for consumers to act quickly in order to protect themselves.

 When an airline suddenly ceases operations

 The first thing to consider is travel insurance.
 To protect yourself from the all too real possibility of the airline going bust, you need to scrutinise the policy documents carefully to check that it will cover in terms of airline bankruptcy or financial failure.
 Carefully scan the summary of the policy cover to see if it includes ‘scheduled airline failure’ or similar; it should also give details of the cover limit and the excess to be paid in the event of a claim, if any.

 Normally, under Regulation (EC) 261/2004, when a flight is cancelled, the airline should offer rerouting or refund, however, this is not possible when the airline ceases operations.
 If you have been affected then there are a number of actions you can take depending on the nature of the cancellation, which includes these scenarios.

 Flight booked directly with the airline

-- If you are already abroad, advice given by the Commission for Aviation Regulation (CAR) in situations like this has been to self-repatriate by booking directly with other airlines.
+- If you are already abroad, contact the Irish Aviation Authority (IAA) to inquire of ways to self-repatriate by booking directly with other airlines.
 Other airlines may offer flights at ‘special rescue fares’ and so it is worth checking if this option is available.

 - Getting your money back – if you bought your flight directly from the airline and you used a credit/debit card to pay for it, then you should contact your bank or credit card provider immediately to request chargeback.